ecoshub/jin/README.md

 ---
 #### Parser

-Parser is another alternative for manipulation JSON.
+Parser is another alternative for JSON manipulation.

 We recommend to use this structure when you need to access all or most of the keys in the JSON.